ladybug-tools/hb-radiance-primer/text/components/Annual_Results_to_Data.md

 An optional point or list of points, which will be used to filter the sensors for which data collections will be imported.
 If there is an input here, the all_pts_ must be connected.
 * ##### all_pts
 The data tree of all sensor points that were used in the simulation.
 This is required in order to look up the index of the sel_pts_ in the results matrices.
+* ##### sel_vecs
+An optional vector or list of vectors, which will be used to filter the sensors for which data collections will be imported.
+If there is an input here, the all_vecs_ must be connected.
+* ##### all_vecs
+The data tree of all sensor directions that were used in the simulation.
+This is required in order to look up the index of the sel_vecs_ in the results matrices.

 #### Outputs
 * ##### report